DistributedCollective/Sovryn-subgraph/README.md

 ## Build a partial subgraph

-While developing, you can partially build a subgraph if you don't need data from all the contracts.
+While developing, you can partially build a subgraph if you don't need data to sync from all the contracts.

 To build a partial manifest run:
 * ``npm run partial-manifest -- -sect [ SUBSECTION_NAME ]``

 To add a new manifest subsection (eg vesting, governance, bridges), go to ``utils/buildPartialManifest.js`` and add an array of the contracts you want in your subsection to the manifestSections array.

+You can also add to the keywords array if you want to filter the contracts by keyword, for example only keeping contracts that contain 'Vesting'.

 ## Useful info